 Mari Collingwood (Sandra Cassell) is turning seventeen and she’s spending her birthday with friend Phyllis (Lucy Grantham) – who comes from “the wrong side of the tracks” – on a trip to the city to see the band Bloodlust.

-Unfortunately, their detour to score some grass puts them in the clutches of escaped serial murderer Krug Stilo (David Hess), child molester Frank “Weasel” Podowski (Fred J Lincoln), Krug’s heroin-addicted son “Junior” (Marc Sheffler) and their lesbian accomplice Sadie (Jeramie Rain).
+Unfortunately, their detour to score some grass puts them in the clutches of escaped serial rapist and murderer Krug Stilo (David Hess), child molester Frank “Weasel” Podowski (Fred J Lincoln), Krug’s heroin-addicted son “Junior” (Marc Sheffler) and their lesbian accomplice Sadie (Jeramie Rain).

 As Mari’s doctor father John (Gaylord St. James) and mother Estelle (Cynthia Carr) decorate their house for their daughter’s birthday party, Mari and Phyllis are terrorised, humiliated, and beaten when they try to escape.